-Loving an alcoholic is one of the hardest things to do, especially when they’re actively drinking or have stints of sobriety and relapse.
 Having a high functioning alcoholic or addict spouse can be one of the most tumultuous things you’ll deal with in your life.
 It doesn’t matter if they’re a high functioning alcoholic or addict.
 Unfortunately, there’s very little you can do to “save” them.
 Don’t think that your relationship isn’t fixable; it can be.
 There are ways that you can help yourself.
 You can educate yourself on substance use and alcoholism, how to maintain your wellbeing, and offer support without enabling.
 It sounds like an manageable list, but it can be terrifying at first.
-Education, awareness, and action are the best ways to help your functioning alcoholic husband or wife.
+Education, awareness, and action are the best ways to help your functioning alcoholic spouse.

 How can I Help my Functioning Alcoholic Spouse?